j9t/obsohtml/README.md

 [![npm version](https://img.shields.io/npm/v/obsohtml.svg)](https://www.npmjs.com/package/obsohtml) [![Build status](https://github.com/j9t/obsohtml/workflows/Tests/badge.svg)](https://github.com/j9t/obsohtml/actions) [![Socket](https://badge.socket.dev/npm/package/obsohtml)](https://socket.dev/npm/package/obsohtml)

-ObsoHTML is a Node.js script designed to scan HTML, PHP, Nunjucks, Twig, JavaScript, and TypeScript files for obsolete and proprietary HTML elements and attributes.
+ObsoHTML is a Node.js tool designed to scan HTML, PHP, Nunjucks, Twig, JavaScript, and TypeScript files for obsolete and proprietary HTML elements and attributes.
 It helps you identify and update deprecated HTML code to be sure to use web standards.

 ObsoHTML has inherent limitations and may not find all obsolete elements and attributes.
 If you run into a problem, please [file an issue](https://github.com/j9t/obsohtml/issues).

 ## Usage

-### 1. As a Node Module
+### 1. Via CLI

 #### Installation